 - Remove all towels that are hanging or off on bathroom racks or hooks on doors

 - Use a cloth tarp to protect light fixtures, vents, or fans that aren’t being removed in the process

 - Clear the floor from water, rugs, mats, trash, or other material to ensure safety when working

 - Cover your bathtub, shower, and tubs with cloth tarps to avoid scratching or damage while moving your vanity

 How to remove a bathroom vanity with wall plumbing

 2. Disconnect the faucets to the water supply by removing the tubes that connect them.
-Use an adjustable wrench to loosen the compression nut (or the connecting hose), and then remove the connecting pipes of the valve.
-Work with one tube at a time, and place a bucket under the valves to catch off any leaks.
-After removing the tubes, inspect the valve carefully for any leakage.
+Use an adjustable wrench to loosen the compression nut (or the connecting hose) and then remove the connecting pipes of the valve.
+Work with one tube at a time, and place a bucket under the valves to catch any leaks.
+After removing the tubes, scrutinize the valve for any leakage.
 If it is leaking, immediately shut off the water supply from the primary home water system, and replace the valve as soon as possible.

 3. Remove the drain trap.
 The P-trap is the P-shaped tube under your sink.
 This will be full of wastewater, and so, you first need to empty it into a bucket carefully.
 The P-trap has three easily identifiable parts:

 - 1) The straight tailpiece tube that connects to the sink

 - 2) U-shaped section that connects part 1 and 3